peteryin21/peteryin.fyi/content/_index.md

 I'm a Biologist turned Software Engineer living in San Francisco.

-**Currently**, I work at Zymergen writing softare to control a automated biology lab.
+**Currently**, I work at Zymergen writing software to control an automated biology lab.
 Right now, I am taking a few months of part-time to explore and create.

 **Previously**, I was at Transcriptic (now Strateos), studied Biology at Penn, and did research in computational genetics and synthetic biology.